Director's Initiatives

 The Dolores Huerta Research Center for the Americas is honored to be part of a yearlong journalism project titled Escuchar, Compartir, Comunidad (Listen, Share, Community) in partnership with KZSC radio and the Digital Nest in Watsonville, California for 2018-19.

-The Dolores Huerta Research Center for the Americas at UC Santa Cruz is committed to bridging Santa Cruz County communities and the university through a rigorous engagement with public scholarship.
-This residency program is an ideal way in which to introduce new collaborative opportunities for students and faculty with community leaders.
+The Dolores Huerta Research Center for the Americas at UC Santa Cruz is committed to bridging Santa Cruz County communities and the university through a rigorous engagement with public scholarship and/or art.
+This residency program is an ideal way in which to introduce new collaborative opportunities for students and faculty with community leaders and artists.

 Dr. Catherine Ramírez (2013 – 2018)